Islam and the Quran

 “You who believe, be constantly upright for God, equitably bearing witness to the truth.
 Do not let the hatred of a group of people lead you into deviating from justice, but adhere to justice, for that is closest to refraining from wrongs.
 Be mindful of God: God is well aware of all that you do.” (al-Maidah 5:8)

-HOW DID THE QURAN ABOLISH SLAVERY?
+DOES THE QURAN PERMIT SLAVERY?

 Slavery During the Quranic Revelation Era